Agnes Yewande Savage: Medical career and legacy

 Savage faced gender and racial institutional barriers in her career.
 After graduation, she joined the colonial service in the Gold Coast (present-day Ghana) as a Junior Medical Officer.
 Though better qualified than most of her male counterparts, she received fewer benefits.

 In 1931, she was recruited by the headmaster of Achimota College.
 At the urging of the headmaster, Alec Garden Fraser, the colonial government gave her a better contract.
 She was with Achimota for four years as a medical officer and a teacher.
 While at Achimota, she came into contact with Susan de Graft-Johnson when the latter was the Girls' School Prefect.
-Johnson regularly worked with Savage at the sick bay and later went on to also study medicine at the University of Edinburgh, becoming Ghana's first female medical doctor.
-Another West African woman medical pioneer who studied at both Achimota and Edinburgh was Matilda J. Clerk, who became the first Ghanaian woman to win a university merit scholarship, the second female doctor in Ghana and the fourth West African woman to train as a physician.
+Johnson regularly worked with Savage at the sick bay, and later went on to also study medicine at the University of Edinburgh, becoming Ghana's first female medical doctor.
+Another West African woman, a medical pioneer, who studied at both Achimota and Edinburgh was Matilda J. Clerk, who became the first Ghanaian woman to win a university merit scholarship, the second female doctor in Ghana and the fourth West African woman to train as a physician.

 After Achimota, Savage went back to the colonial medical service and was given a better concession, in charge of the infant welfare clinics, associated with Korle Bu Hospital in Accra.
-Concurrently, she was appointed the assistant medical officer to the maternity department of the hospital and warden of the nurses' hostel.
+Concurrently, she was appointed the assistant medical officer of the maternity department of the hospital and warden of the nurses' hostel.
 At Korle-Bu, she supervised the establishment of a training school for nurses, Korle-Bu Nurses Training College, where a ward was named in her honour.

 Death

 Savage retired relatively early due to "physical and psychological exhaustion" in 1947 and spent the remainder of her life in Scotland raising her niece and nephew.
-She died of a stroke in 1964.
+She died following a stroke, in St Paul's Hospital, Hemel Hempstead, England, on 7 September 1964, aged 58.